Dealing With Fever

 I recommend long lukewarm tub baths as the best way to lower temperatures when you need to.
 Also, make sure to “unwrap” your baby or child to allow heat to radiate out from the body rather than being trapped underneath heavy clothing or blankets.
 This is much more important than many parents realize.

 Most doctors also recommend Tylenol type drugs or Advil/Motrin type anti-inflammatory medicine.
-Some families also rely on a homeopathic medicine like belladonna.
 More natural approaches favor not bringing down the fever at all but just working for good hydration and comfort while allowing the immune system’s natural mechanisms (including fever) to work on the infection.
-This is not a bad course of action but a lot of parents I know are not very comfortable watching their child’s temp go up and stay up.
+This is not a bad course of action, but a lot of parents I know are not very comfortable watching their child’s temp go up and stay up.
 If this is the way you feel, try lowering the temperature at least once to reassure yourself and your doctor that under this big fever is a small illness.

 Aspirin must never be used in childhood or teenage years because of the statistical association with Reye’s syndrome, a potentially fatal liver disorder.